pmcilreavy/request-test/README.md

 # request-test

-This simply starts an http-server on port 4000 and serves up a simple html file.
+This starts an http-server on port 4000 and serves up a simple html file.

 I used this for testing a particular network connectivity issue I was having.

 ## Usage

-To run, just double-click the following batch file...
+To run, just double-click the following PowerShell core file...

-`start.bat`
+`start.ps1`

 Or run the these commands form the command line...